-SEEKING ASYLUM: Dan Bala Dabo, left, with his Beverly Hills lawyer, Edward W. Pilot, is seeking asylum in the United States,
+SEEKING ASYLUM: Dan Bala Dabo, left, with his Beverly Hills lawyer, Edward W. Pilot, is seeking asylum in the United States, alleging religious persecution in his homeland of Nigeria.
+Dabo converted to Christianity from Islam.

 Every year, thousands of foreign nationals seek asylum in the United States because they fear persecution in their home country.